Food Allergy Frequently Asked Questions

 Food additive 322 - lecithin

 Most commercial lecithin is obtained from soybeans.
 Other sources are egg yolks and leguminous seeds, including peanuts and maize.

 Many butchers and fresh food outlets now have ready-to-cook products such as satay skewers or seasoned foods that contain egg and/or milk powder.
-These allergen-containing foods may very well be sitting next to the plain foods or prepared on the same surfaces etc. When buying fresh food (chicken, meats, etc.) be aware that shop assistants may have been handling foods that present a risk to your child.
-To be certain your food is not contaminated request that the shop assistant put on a clean pair of gloves.
-Also make certain the food you buy has not been lying beside foods that are likely to contaminate the food you are buying.
+These allergen-containing foods may very well be sitting next to the plain foods or prepared on the same surfaces.
+When buying fresh food be aware that shop assistants may have been handling foods that present a risk to your child.
+Ensure that the shop assistant puts on a clean pair of gloves.

 It is much easier to manage life at home if the allergen is removed from your house; however, this is sometimes very difficult, especially in the case of egg and dairy, for example.